 The passage of resolutions calling for Criminal Code and other related criminal law amendments may not result in immediate legislative reform as developing criminal law policy and considering whether legislative proposals may move forward involves a number of steps.
 Moreover, all Government legislative reform proposals require approval of the federal Cabinet.
 Several legislative initiatives are of interest to the federal Minister of Justice.
 However, the Cabinet and legislative agenda include initiatives from all Ministers.
 While criminal law reform remains a government priority, it is not possible to forecast whether or when a particular ULCC proposal will result in legislative reform.
-While work of the ULCC may not result in prompt criminal law reform, its work remains important and has been reflected in past criminal reform legislation as outlined in the previous paragraphs.
+While work of the ULCC may not result in prompt criminal law reform as outlined in the previous paragraphs.